 Also, in your Gmail, delete the largest or oldest email files.
 To search for large and old files, type “Larger:5m,” “Older_than:1y” in the search box, and then remove those files.

 Once you’re done removing all the unnecessary files, go to “Trash” folder and delete all the files permanently to fix this error “Gmail Quota Exceeded”

 If all your Gmail messages are important and you don’t want to lose any of them, then you can migrate them to another account for free.
-To migrate emails to another account, follow these steps;
+To migrate emails from One Gmail to another Gmail account, follow these steps;

 One major issue with this method is that it can take days or sometimes even one week to transfer all emails to your new Gmail account.